little-pinecone/ubuntu-web-dev-tools-installer/README.md

 ## Troubleshooting

-In case one installation script fails, you can call the command again after fixing the problem.
+1. In case one installation script fails, you can call the command again after fixing the problem.
 Remember to remove those parameters that were successfully installed prior the failing tool.
+2. Make sure that the `install.sh` script can be executed.
+If not, fix the permissions with the `chmod 744 install.sh` command

 ## Example screenshots